Discovering a Gratitude Logo

 One year later...

 As much as I liked that logo, to most people it was just a swirl, and from a distance just a blob!
-So a new hunt was made and I came across the idea of the lotus.
+So discovering a logo was a project once again.
+A new hunt was made and I came across the idea of the lotus.
 I wanted to include leaves to connect it to Surrey, as much of it is so green with wonderful trees and fields.
 The lotus flower is calming, and is a lovely image for mindfulness as the lotus needs murky, muddy waters from which to grow and thrive.
 It reminds us that life includes the beauty and the murky, the pleasant and the unpleasant, and of the balance and ease that comes from embracing it all.

 The next challenge seems to be to find a perfect font for the website.
 You might notice the one currently on the logo is different to the one in the pages.
 And on flyers I tend to use both.
 The logo font feels soft and sturdy, but not modern enough for the website.
 I am not sure how much it matters and I have probably wasted too much time seeing Mindful Surrey written in hundreds of different fonts.
 Today's challenge seems to be to let go of trying to find the perfect images.
 Perhaps 'good enough for now' is a useful phrase to recall.